Infoseek: History

 Infoseek launched in January 1994 as a pay-for-use service.
 The service was dropped in August 1994 and Infoseek was relaunched as Infoseek search in February 1995.

 In 1995, Infoseek struck a deal with Netscape to become the default search engine on Netscape Navigator.

 On June 11, 1996, Infoseek's initial public offering started trading on Nasdaq (under the name SEEK) at $12 per share.

+In coopertion with Aptex Software (then a division of HNC Software), Infoseek was the first search engine company to develop and launch behavioral targeting, via its UltraMatch targeting algorithms.
+The developmental partnership with Aptex was announced in 1996 and the technology was released the following year.
+UltraMatch utilized Aptex's SelectCast neural networking software.

 By September 1997, Infoseek had 7.3 million visitors per month.
 It was the 7th most visited website that year (5th in 1996) and 10th in 1998.
 Infoseek acquired the WebChat Broadcasting System in April 1998.

 In 1998, Disney purchased a 43% stake of Infoseek, and incorporated the site into its various media businesses.
 Around the same time, Disney acquired the Starwave Corporation, which included ESPN.com and ABCNews.com.
 In 1999, Disney acquired the remaining Infoseek stock it didn't own.
 Disney bundled its Starwave properties and Infoseek and formed the GO.com portal.

-Infoseek was among the first search engines to sell advertising on a CPM, Cost Per Thousand Impressions, basis.
-In 1997, the first Cost Per Click programs, as well as the precursor to pop-ups called daughter windows, was sold by east coast sales executive Robert Formentin to Grey Advertising for a Procter & Gamble Pampers campaign.

-In 1998, Infoseek was the first internet company to develop and launch behavioral targeting via its UltraMatch targeting algorithms.
-In 1999, Infoseek engineer Li Yanhong moved to Beijing, China and co-founded the search engine Baidu.
+That year, Infoseek engineer Li Yanhong moved to Beijing, China and co-founded the search engine Baidu.

 In February 2001, Disney decided to cancel the service and lay off all staff.
 Also in 2001, Bernt Wahl, Andy Bensky and 15 software engineers, all Infoseek employees, led a management buyout attempt from Disney but were ultimately rebuffed.